SystemVerilog AXI4 AMBA RTL FPGA ASIC Crossbar

 Round-robin arbitration.
 When both masters contend for the same slave, a round-robin arbiter resolves priority without starvation.
 The arbiter state advances after each granted transaction, not each beat, preserving burst atomicity.

 ID extension.
 Each master’s AXI IDs are prepended with a 1-bit master index before being forwarded to slaves.
-Slaves track and return this extended ID; the crossbar strips the prefix before returning responses — following the ARM CoreLink pattern.
-This allows the crossbar to route read/write responses back to the correct master unambiguously.
+Slaves track and return this extended ID.
+The crossbar strips the prefix before returning responses, following the ARM CoreLink pattern.
+That lets it route responses back to the correct master without ambiguity.

 Per-master W-route FIFOs.
 AXI4 decouples the AW (write address) and W (write data) channels, so write data can arrive before the slave is selected.
 A FIFO per master records which slave claimed each AW transaction, ensuring write beats are delivered to the correct destination even under back-pressure.